 - Millennials are the most chauffeured, tutored, scheduled and micromanaged generation in history.
 They are not, by and large, risk takers.
 You know that hovering manager who drives the self-directed Baby Boomer employees crazy (and often out the door)?
 Why not place that manager in charge of your new hires and interns?
 Mills want and need more reinforcement as opposed to Boomers, who generally want to be shown a desk and left alone.

 - As Millennials graduate from college, they are often swimming in debt.
 Let’s show Mills a career path with income factors they can tie to specific achievements, for example earning an Associate in Claims or the CPCU designation.
+This type of debt can be harrowing and worrying for so many millenials, that’s why some may turn to CreditAssociates to help them get out of this crushing time.

 - According to Pew Research Center, our Millennials are the most college-educated generation in US history.
 Holding a college degree, or even an advanced degree, does not necessarily mean that all those young people possess the skills to succeed in the insurance industry.
 Don’t be surprised when you must invest in teaching skills you assume a Millennial would have learned in college, like critical thinking or how to use a spreadsheet.